STEllAR-GROUP/hpx/docs/sphinx/manual/writing_distributed_hpx_applications.rst

     //       C++ identifiers
     HPX_REGISTER_ACTION_DECLARATION(app::some_component::some_member_action, some_component_some_action);

-The next snippet belongs into a source file (e.g. the main application source file) in the simplest case::
+The next snippet belongs in a source file (e.g., the main application source file) in the simplest case::

     typedef hpx::components::component<app::some_component> component_type;